How do I transition my baby to solid foods?

 - well-cooked pasta

 - soft fruits

 Parents should avoid giving baby foods that are heavily salted, buttered, or sweetened.

 Is there anything I should not do when starting to give baby solid food?

 Do not feed baby solids from a bottle unless their healthcare provider suggests otherwise.
 This can drastically increase the amount of food baby eats at each feeding and cause gagging.
 Learning how to sit up, learn to use utensils, and rest in between bites are good feeding habits to develop.

 Want more information about starting baby on solid foods?
-Check our blog post or article on introducing solid foods.
+Check our blog post on introducing solid foods.